divakar-amd/DVNotes/notes.md

             ]
         }
     ```
+3. ### Terminal
+    1. Press `Enter`, `~`, `.` one after the other to disconnect from a frozen session.
-3. Use `reset` command if terminal shows weird characters on mouse clicks.
+    2. Use `reset` command if terminal shows weird characters on mouse clicks.
 They results from mouse tracking left on & session disconnects
-    3.1 Press `Enter`, `~`, `.` one after the other to disconnect from a frozen session.
+    3. `wsl.exe --shutdown` to resolve & restart the wsl service
+       ```
+       Fatal Error
+       Error code: Wsl/Service/E_UNEXPECTED
+       press any key to continue
+       ```

 4. `"debug.inlineValues": "on"` in the settings.json.
 To show inline values of variables next to it while debugging.
 5. Docker:
    1.   ```